sanadan/nicorepo/README.md

 # nicorepo_feed
-Generate atom feed from nicorepo
+Generate atom feed from nicorepo.

 ## install
 For Ubuntu 14.04